banramlo/banramlo.github.io/_posts/2021-05-28-Hardness of approximation.md

 use_math: true
 ---

-MAX-E3SAT is a problem that finds a truth value assignment that satisfies the maximum number of clawes for a given a set of clawe which contains exactly three literals.
+MAX-E3SAT is a problem that finds a truth value assignment that satisfies the maximum number of clawes for a given a set of claw which contains exactly three literals.

 MAX-2SAT is a problem that finds a truth value assignment that satisfies the maximum number of clawes for a given a set of clawes which contains at most two literals.